rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 **Why do you do this?**

 Say you have 10 websites all running on the same server on different IP addresses.
 Say that site B has some major updates, and you have to make changes to the configuration for that site.
 Say also that something goes wrong with the changes made, and when you restart `httpd` to read in the changes, `httpd` does not start.
 Not only will the site you were working on not start, but neither will the rest of them.
 With this method, you can remove the symbolic link for the site that caused the problem, and restart `httpd`.
-It will start working again, and you can go to work fixing the broken site configuration.
+It will start working again, and you fix the broken site's configuration.

-It sure takes the pressure off, knowing that the telephone is not going to ring with some upset customer or boss, because a service is off-line.
+It takes the pressure off, knowing the telephone will not ring with some upset customer or boss because a service is off-line.

 ### The site configuration